galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## The ToolFactory Appliance

-The ToolFactory is an automated, form driven code generator that installs newly generated tools in the Appliance so you can try them straight away.
+The ToolFactory is an automated, form driven code generator that installs newly generated tools so you can try them straight away in Galaxy.
 The ToolFactory runs as a normal Galaxy tool in specially prepared docker containers.

 The Appliance was developed for skilled programmers who need new Galaxy tools for their own use or for users they support.
 Any user comfortable with scientific or general